 - Pass a background screening.
 There is an exception to this rule if your caregiver is a close relative.

 A caregiver can only help one patient unless that patient is a minor, and the caregiver is a legal guardian or parent.
-Other exceptions include patients with a developmental or intellectual disability or are admitted to a hospice.
+Other exceptions include patients with a developmental or intellectual disability or who are admitted to a hospice.

 [If you have any other questions on how to get a medical marijuana card in Florida, feel free to view our Florida FAQ Page or contact us through our Facebook page!]